bhollis/maruku/tests/unittest/footnotes.md

 		md_par([
 			"And that",
 			md_entity("rsquo"),
 			"s the footnote.
-This is second sentence (same paragraph)" ])
+This is second sentence (same paragraph)."
+		])
 	],{:footnote_id=>"^b"},[]),
 	md_el(:footnote,[